 A collection of our most popular French recipes with potatoes - from thickening classic soups (potages) to bubbling gratins.
 Spot my 'red herring' recipe below which isn't French but includes potato in the sweetest Scottish treat.

-Did you know that Alexandre Dumas talks about drying potato leaves to make a more fragrant tobacco than the original in his Dictionary of Cuisine?
+Did you know that Alexandre Dumas mentions drying potato leaves to make a more fragrant tobacco than the original in his Dictionary of Cuisine?

 When the simplest of soups is given the French touch with an elegant name.
 Add this Leek and Potato Soup or Potage Bonne Femme to your menu.